kristapsozy/kristapsozy/README.md

 ### Hi there 👋

-My name is Kristaps Ozols I'm a motivated Java developer with a passion for programming.
+My name is Kristaps Ozols I'm a motivated Full-stack developer with a passion for programming.
 Always open to new opportunities.
-Life is boring without challenges.

-🔭 I’m currently working on flight planner API to improve my skills with Spring Boot.

 ---